Abricot55/Abricot55/README.md

 Here are some of the key projects that I have worked on or still working on:

 ### 1. Freecarve
 • This project was carried out as part of the Object-Oriented Software Engineering course at Université Laval.
-The mandate was to develop, for Université Laval’s lab-factory, software capable of configuring a board and allowing the user to define cuts, which would then be performed by the lab-factory's CNC cutting machine.
+The mandate was to develop, for Université Laval’s lab-factory, software capable of configuring a board and allowing the user to define cuts, which would then be performed by the lab-factory's CNC cutting machine.<br>
-**Technologies Used:** Java<br>
+**Technologies Used:** Java <br>
 [FREECARVE](https://github.com/Abricot55/Freecarve)<br>

 ### 2. Linear Algebra Pedagogical Tool